Acrisius

+Illustration of an Attic red-figure calyx-krater; Acrisius puts Danaë and Perseus into the chest.

-In Greek mythology, Acrisius (/əˈkraɪsiəs/; Ancient Greek: Ἀκρίσιος means 'ill-judgment') was a king of Argos.
-He was the grandfather of the famous Greek demi-god Perseus.
+In Greek mythology, Acrisius (/əˈkraɪsiəs/; Ἀκρίσιος) was a king of Argos.
+He was the grandfather of the famous Greek demi-god Perseus through his only daughter Danaë.

 Family

 Acrisius was the son of Abas and Aglaea (or Ocalea, depending on the author), grandson of Lynceus, great-grandson of Aegyptus.
 He was the twin brother of Proetus and the half brother of Lyrcus.
-Acrisius was the husband of Eurydice or Aganippe and thus grandfather of the hero Perseus through their daughter Danae.
+Acrisius was the husband of Eurydice or Aganippe and thus grandfather of the hero Perseus through their daughter Danaë.
 His other daughter was Evarete, wife of King Oenomaus of Pisa in Elis.

 Mythology

 Rivalry of twins

 Acrisius and Proetus were said to have quarrelled even in the womb of their mother and when Abas died and Acrisius had grown up, he expelled Proetus from his inheritance.
 On his exile, Proetus was supported by his father-in-law Iobates, the Lycian, Proetus returned, and Acrisius was compelled to share his kingdom with his brother by giving Tiryns to him, while he retained Argos for himself.

 In one version of the myth, there is no mention of the dispute between the two brothers but they divided the kingdom, Acrisius remained where he was at Argos and Proetus took over the Heraeum, Mideia, Tiryns, and the Argive coast region.